JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions_preview.md

   Consider using `HtmlChunk.template` if necessary.
 - Note that the description pane has a fixed width of 300px for the default font, and you should try to make the description as concise as possible.
 - Any user interaction with the description pane is hardly possible and should not be relied upon.
-  The reason is that moving the mouse will likely show the preview for another item, and more importantly, previews are usually displayed as a reaction to <shortcut>Alt+Enter</shortcut>.
+  The first reason for that is that previews are usually displayed as a reaction to <shortcut>Alt+Enter</shortcut>
+  by users who avoid using the mouse.
+Secondly, even with the mouse, it happens to hover over a different intention accidentally, which would close the current preview and make an interaction hard.
-  Therefore, adding clickable links or buttons there is not recommended.
+  Therefore, adding clickable links or buttons in previews is highly discouraged.
 - When possible, use generic preview methods available in `IntentionPreviewInfo` (e.g., `rename()`, `navigate()`, `movePsi()`).
   They provide a uniform preview for common cases.